Owl4444/NotPetya_MBR_Analysis/README.md

 - Debugger :
 	- x32dbg (Sample)
 	- WinDbg (MBR)
+- We will want to use the unmodified version for actual debugging and the modified one perhaps for decompilers.

 ## Description
 NotPetya Analysis mainly focusing on MBR.
 This repository would contain files that I have created including IDB file and MBR Dump for the sample.